Building Strong Relationships

 • "I" Statements: Express concerns using "I" statements, focusing on observations and impact (e.g., "I've noticed that…").

-• Documentation: Keep records of conversations, especially sensitive ones.
+• Support & Documentation: Offer resources and keep records of conversations, especially sensitive ones.

 • Maintain respectful relationships with all families, upholding professional conduct at all times.